Grammarly Free vs. Pro (Put to the Test in 2026)

 Cost of Grammarly Billed Annually, Quarterly, and Monthly

-As a blogger and proofreader, I use Grammarly Premium to improve my writing and that of my clients.
+As a website owner and proofreader, I use Grammarly Pro to improve my writing and my clients’ writing.
 The only other software I use to clean up documents is PerfectIt (recommended for proofreaders and editors).

-I used free Grammarly before upgrading to Grammarly Premium, and I still maintain a free Grammarly account for testing purposes when writing these types of articles.
-As a user of both versions, I’ve noticed one significant difference: their ability to detect punctuation pitfalls.
+I used the free version of Grammarly before upgrading to Grammarly Pro, and I still maintain a free account for testing when writing articles like this.

 Grammarly Is a Game Changer, but It’s Not Perfect

 Grammarly will save you time by pointing out errors so you don’t have to hunt them down.
-It will also go a long way in polishing your writing.
 But it’s not foolproof!

 Grammarly’s Accuracy Has Improved over Time

-The paragraphs I used for testing are written in US English (as opposed to UK, Canadian, or Australian English).
+The paragraphs I used for testing are written in US English (as opposed to UK English, Canadian English, etc.).

 While proofreading the paragraphs manually, I used The Chicago Manual of Style.